DhavalKapil/icmptunnel/README.md

 [RFC 792](http://www.ietf.org/rfc/rfc792.txt), which is IETF's rules governing ICMP packets, allows for an arbitrary data length for any type 0 (echo reply) or 8 (echo message) ICMP packets.

 So basically the client machine uses only the ICMP protocol to communicate with the proxy server.
-Applications running on the client machine are oblivious to this fact and act quite normally.
+Applications running on the client machine are oblivious to this fact and work seamlessly.

 ## Use Cases:

-1. **Bypassing Captive Portals**: Many public Wi-Fi use [Captive Portals](https://en.wikipedia.org/wiki/Captive_portal) to authenticate users, i.e. after connecting to the Wi-Fi the user is redirected to a webpage that requires a login. icmptunnel can be used to bypass such upper layer authentications.
+1. **Bypassing Captive Portals**: Many public Wi-Fi use [Captive Portals](https://en.wikipedia.org/wiki/Captive_portal) to authenticate users, i.e. after connecting to the Wi-Fi the user is redirected to a webpage that requires a login. icmptunnel can be used to bypass such authentications in tranpost/application layers.

-2. **Bypassing firewalls**: Firewalls are set up in various networks to prevent certain kind of traffic. icmptunnel can be used to bypass such firewall rules.
-Obfuscating the data payload can also be helpful.
+2. **Bypassing firewalls**: Firewalls are set up in various networks to block certain type of traffic. icmptunnel can be used to bypass such firewall rules.
+Obfuscating the data payload can also be helpful to bypass some firewalls.

 3. **Encrypted Communication Channel**: Adding sufficient encryption to the data, icmptunnel can be used to establish an encrypted communication channel between two host machines.